Policies and teachings of Jewish groups about homosexuality

 They acknowledge that the Scriptures do condemn certain male homosexual behavior, but liberal theologians argue that

-this criticism is only for certain same-sex behaviors: notably the raping of strangers, homosexual
+this criticism is only for very specific same-sex behaviors: notably the raping of strangers, homosexual

 prostitution for financial gain, and homosexual ritual sex in Pagan temples.